khanson679/khanson679.github.io/teaching/lin655/index.md

 - [Link here](https://drive.google.com/drive/folders/1Sm7U5s4d5uYzllJhcY1ivhkUeXIbiO6P?usp=sharing)

-I'm also working on a bibliography for subregular linguistics, which is much more complete than the above syllabus
+I'm also working on a bibliography for subregular linguistics, which is much more complete than the above syllabus.

 - [Draft here](/files/subregular-bibliography.pdf)